depicted-candela/stateless-mind/README.md

   - **Data types and structures (e.g., lists, dictionaries)**
     - **Chapters**:
       - *Python for Data Analysis*: Chapter 3: Built-In Data Structures, Functions, and Files
+      - **Python 3.13 Docs (tutorial.pdf)**: Chapters 3, 4, 5 for a comprehensive introduction to data structures, control flow, and modules.
+      - **Python 3.13 Docs (library.pdf)**: Chapter 4: "Built-in Types" for an authoritative reference.
+      - **Python 3.13 Docs (howto-functional.pdf)**: To introduce functional programming concepts like iterators and generators, which are fundamental to efficient data processing.
     - **Technologies/Programming**: Python (core syntax; see *Python Tutorial*: Ch.
 3 & 5)
     - **Training Application**: Implement list and dictionary operations in Python for data processing.
   - **Control flow (e.g., loops, conditionals)**